Sonic boom: Perception, noise, and other concerns

 Depending on the aircraft's altitude, sonic booms reach the ground 2 to 60 seconds after flyover.
 However, not all booms are heard at ground level.
 The speed of sound at any altitude is a function of air temperature.
 A decrease or increase in temperature results in a corresponding decrease or increase in sound speed.
 Under standard atmospheric conditions, air temperature decreases with increased altitude.
-For example, when sea-level temperature is 59 degrees Fahrenheit (15 °C), the temperature at 30000 ft drops to minus 49 degrees Fahrenheit (−45 °C).
+For example, when the sea-level temperature is 59 degrees Fahrenheit (15 °C), the temperature at 30000 ft drops to minus 49 degrees Fahrenheit (−45 °C).
 This temperature gradient helps bend the sound waves upward.
-Therefore, for a boom to reach the ground, the aircraft speed relative to the ground must be greater than the speed of sound at the ground.
+Therefore, for a boom to reach the ground, the aircraft's speed relative to the ground must be greater than the speed of sound at the ground.
 For example, the speed of sound at 30000 ft is about 670 mph, but an aircraft must travel at least 750 mph (Mach 1.12) for a boom to be heard on the ground.

 The composition of the atmosphere is also a factor.
-Temperature variations, humidity, atmospheric pollution, and winds can all have an effect on how a sonic boom is perceived on the ground.
+Temperature variations, humidity, atmospheric pollution, and winds can all affect how a sonic boom is perceived on the ground.
 Even the ground itself can influence the sound of a sonic boom.
-Hard surfaces such as concrete, pavement, and large buildings can cause reflections which may amplify the sound of a sonic boom.
-Similarly, grassy fields and profuse foliage can help attenuate the strength of the over-pressure of a sonic boom.
+Hard surfaces such as concrete, pavement, and large buildings can cause reflections that may amplify the sound of a sonic boom.
+Conversely, grassy fields and profuse foliage can help attenuate the strength of the overpressure of a sonic boom.

-Currently there are no industry-accepted standards for the acceptability of a sonic boom.
+Currently, there are no industry-accepted standards for the acceptability of a sonic boom.
 However, work is underway to create metrics that will help in understanding how humans respond to the noise generated by sonic booms.
 Until such metrics can be established, either through further study or supersonic overflight testing, it is doubtful that legislation will be enacted to remove the current prohibition on supersonic overflight in place in several countries, including the United States.

 Bullwhip

-The cracking sound a bullwhip makes when properly wielded is, in fact, a small sonic boom.
+The cracking sound of a bullwhip is a small sonic boom.
 The end of the whip, known as the "cracker", moves faster than the speed of sound, thus creating a sonic boom.

 A bullwhip tapers down from the handle section to the cracker.
 The cracker has much less mass than the handle section.
 When the whip is sharply swung, the momentum is transferred down the length of the tapering whip, the declining mass being made up for with increasing speed.
 Goriely and McMillen showed that the physical explanation is complex, involving the way that a loop travels down a tapered filament under tension.